 See which companies made the list, their ranking and their public sector revenue growth here.

 Tech is an industry with a complex network of solutions - as the public sector's demand for digital transformation grows, so does the need for experts, advisors and partners to help guide them along this journey.
-With over one-quarter of the Tech200 companies this year offering consulting services - including over half of the top 10 - it is evident that the need for specialism within the age of digital transformation has been picked up on.
+With almost one-third of the Tech200 companies this year offering consulting services - including 4 of the top 10 - it is evident that the need for specialism within the age of digital transformation remains.

 The NHS has been under unprecedented pressure in recent years, resulting in the need to bolster workflow and workforce management - *enter*, healthtech.

 Healthtech has provided an array of services to the NHS, from rota systems to diagnostic help, all whilst improving efficiency and using tech innovation to take the strain off doctors and the wider healthcare system.
-Navenio, for example, uses AI to improve workforce efficiency in hospitals through a location-based solution, while Islacare allows for clinical teams to capture images, videos and voice notes on personal smartphones to aid with data-based decision-making for patient care.
+Medefer for example (19th on the Tech200) offer specialised online consultants to help reduce NHS wait times, and Inform Health (25th) provide software solutions in the sexual health space.

-As we saw in last year's Tech200 list, the pandemic showed us the way that digitisation can transform the delivery of our care systems in the UK.
+The COVID-19 pandemic showed us the way that digitisation can transform the delivery of our care systems in the UK, and since then the trend towards digitisation has only increased.